 Rolls of Presidential Dollars Ready for Grading

-I want to show one more of Eric Dennis's photos before I move on.
-This is a photo he took of the coins on the previous two pages, all rolled up and ready to send in for grading.
-Eric turned down several dealers' offers to buy his hoard wholesale because he believed in himself and his ability to market his coins for a better price.
-Last I heard, Eric's coins were just coming back from being graded, and he tells me that MS-67 is a very difficult grade to get in these coins.
-Out of more... than 2,000 plain edge coins, only a few came back MS-66 and 67.
+This photo is of all the coins Eric Dennis collected, all rolled up and ready to send in for grading.
+He turned down several dealers' offers to buy his hoard wholesale because he believed in himself and his ability to market his coins for a better price.
+Many of his coins were graded, and he tells me that MS-67 is a very difficult grade to get in these coins.
+Out of more than 2,000 plain edge coins, only a few came back MS-66 and 67.
 Most of them came back MS-64 and 65.
-I wonder if he got any 68's?
-I wonder if ANYBODY will get an MS-70 in the George Washington type, plain edge or otherwise!
-It took 17 years for a circulation strike U.S. Cent to make PCGS MS-70!Continue to 9 of 67 below.
+It took 17 years for a circulation strike U.S. Cent to make PCGS MS-70.Continue to 9 of 67 below.

 09 of 67

-M.S.B. of Southport, Florida (who wishes to remain anonymous aside from his initials,) had an experience quite a bit different than many in Florida.
+M.S.B. of Southport, Florida had an experience quite a bit different than many in Florida.
 In his box of 1,000 Washington Dollars, he only found one error coin, but it was a doozie!
 It had nothing on it at all!
 The blank coin, called an "unstruck planchet" by the experts, completely missed the coin presses entirely!
-It missed the edge lettering machine, too, coming out of the mint with nothing but the upraised rim to prove it was... from the Mint.
-Blank planchets like M.S.B.'s sold for as much as $1,000 each on eBay!Continue to 10 of 67 below.
+It missed the edge lettering machine, too, coming out of the mint with nothing but the upraised rim to prove it was from the Mint.
+Blank planchets such as M.S.B.'s sold for as much as $1,000 each on eBay!Continue to 10 of 67 below.

 10 of 67